-Mr. Hankin practiced for 18 years in the international accounting and consulting firm of Price Waterhouse, where he became a general partner in 1978 and managing partner of the Warner Center, Los Angeles, office in 1982.
-Thereafter, as founder and chief executive of Hankin Investment Banking and its affiliate Hankin & Co., a consulting firm, established in 1986, he supervised and led the activities of the firms.
+For 18 years, Mr. Hankin practiced in the international accounting and consulting firm of Price Waterhouse, where he became a general partner in 1978 and managing partner of the Warner Center, Los Angeles, office in 1982.
+Following his successful career at Price Waterhouse, he founded and served as chief executive of Hankin Investment Banking and its affiliate Hankin & Co., a consulting firm established in 1986, supervising and leading the activities of the two firms.
 Hankin Investment Banking represented buyers and sellers of businesses and accomplished institutional financing for its clients.
 Hankin & Co. provided a range of strategic consulting services including expert consulting, analysis and testimony in complex business litigation.
-Mr. Hankin invests privately in and manages operating companies for his family and others.

-Mr. Hankin received his Bachelor of Science Degree in Accounting (cum laude) from UCLA (1968) and his Bachelor of Laws Degree from the Blackstone School of Law.
-He is a Certified Public Accountant [inactive] and Member of the Bar, in the State of California.
+Mr. Hankin received his Bachelor of Science Degree in Accounting graduating cum laude from UCLA and his Bachelor of Laws Degree from the Blackstone School of Law.
+He has been a Certified Public Accountant and Member of the California State Bar.